 To read more about what others are doing to maintain active learning in a physically distanced classroom environment click here and for a number of useful suggestions, see here.
 You might consider this resource for physically-distanced activity adaptations and/or supplement these activities with active asynchronous interactions.

 Decisions about the use of asynchronous and/or synchronous activities in your course should include careful consideration of (1) your course learning objectives, (2) the students who may enroll in those courses, and (3) the online instructional tools you are most comfortable with.
 A combination of synchronous and asynchronous activities can be effectively matched with your pedagogical aims to provide robust and rigorous instruction.
-Student feedback from the spring semester indicates that students appreciate some level of synchronous engagement and it is expected that you work to ensure that a reasonable amount of synchronous engagement is incorporated into your course.
+Student feedback from the spring semester indicates that students appreciate synchronous engagement and it is expected that you work to ensure that your courses meet synchronously as often as they would for face-to-face instruction.

 Your synchronous course meetings should take place during the meeting times posted for the course during student registration, even if these courses are offered online.